jlomas2002/popp/README.md

-# Popp

 ## Popp
-Popp stands for Popp Originates Predictive Parsers.
-The name illustrates the function of the app, generating predictive parsers
-(specifically Recursive Descent), and plays on the Recursive Descent output by being a recursive acronym.
+Popp (Popp Originates Predictive Parsers) is a parser generator that generates human-readable recursive descent parsers from EBNF grammars.
 The app can be run via a GUI or the command line.
-A parser and a lexer is generated from a EBNF grammar and an optional 'tokens' file which specifies the regexes of any lexical tokens.
+A parser and a lexer is generated from an EBNF grammar and an optional 'tokens' file which specifies the regexes of any lexical tokens.
 For example, a digit token would be specified as:

 digit = \\d;